 Don’t make a career move.
 Changing jobs might mean a raise or a promotion, but it can complicate your settlement.
 Your lender will check your employment status to verify employment.
 Keeping your income steady without any major changes is better for the time being.

 So congratulations!
 You’ve been approved for a mortgage on your new home!
 The elements that led to that approval need to remain constant through settlement so that everything goes smoothly.
-Check out PCSgrades’A Graded Mortgage Lenders to help you through the approval process.
 Before you know it, you will be enjoying home ownership!

-PCSgrades Author: Carla Olivo, PCSgrades Strategic Communications Director, has garnered numerous TV industry awards including the Associated Press award for Spot News Reporting and Documentary Reporting.
+Author: Carla Olivo has garnered numerous TV industry awards including the Associated Press award for Spot News Reporting and Documentary Reporting.
 She lives in Northern Virginia with her husband, a retired USMC Lt.
-Colonel and their two children.
+Colonel, and their two children.